yiiplus/yii2-kvstore/README.md

 "yiiplus/yii2-kvstore": "^2.0.0"
 ```

-to the require section of your `composer.json` file.
+to the require group of your `composer.json` file.

 Subsequently, run